chiomh/CGMV_prestamos/README.md

 To replicate main results in the paper, run all codes in folder stata.
 In particular 3_output_results creates the graphs after the loan laboratory has been calculated in loan_lab.
 Case_s3_e4.dta is provided in stata/output and it is the output of 2_loan_lab.
 2_loan_lab is pretty slow.

 ### Table 3: Quality
-Turn global parameter "qualityadj = 1" in 2_loan_lab to create Case_s3_e4_q.dta and rerun codes in stata.
+Turn global parameter "qualityadj = 1" in 1_read_fortran_simul and run 2_loan_lab after to create Case_s3_e4_q.dta.
 The output is Case_s3_e4_q.dta, which is also provided in stata/output.
 Then flagging makequality=1 in 3_output_results generates Table3.